Sep. 23, 2024

 Made in France.

-History : Also called &#;white of Comines&#;, this pigment is used for paintings since the Antiquity.
+History : Also called 'white of Comines', this pigment has been prevalent in art since antiquity.

 The company is the world’s best lithopone powder supplier.
 We are your one-stop shop for all needs.
-Our staff are highly-specialized and will help you find the product you need.
+Our staff are highly-specialized and will help you find the products you need.

 All Comments ( 0 )